History of the Great Barrier Reef

 1770: Captain Cook Runs Aground

-Captain James Cook’s ship, the HMS Endeavour, struck a reef near Cape Tribulation.
-His damaged ship limped to shore in modern-day Cooktown, highlighting the reef’s complex and dangerous navigational role.
+Captain James Cook’s HMS Endeavour struck a reef near Cape Tribulation, limping to modern-day Cooktown, showing the reef’s treacherous navigation.

 Why it matters: This event introduced Europeans to the reef but also marked the start of colonization.